 A hazardous area of Zone 2 classification will normally exist within the storage area and for 1 metre beyond the sill or bund wall.
 You should exclude all sources of ignition from this area, as well as any combustible materials such as vegetation and rubbish.

 Where it is not reasonably practical to provide outdoor storage, you may keep containers within a specially designed building.
-The building should be predominately constructed of non-combustible materials (also defined as having a ‘low risk’ with respect to their reaction to fire in L136) and be located at least 2 metres from occupied buildings, site boundaries, process areas, other flammable liquid storage tanks and fixed ignition sources.
+The building should be predominately constructed of non-combustible materials (also defined as having a ‘low risk’ with respect to their reaction to fire) and be located at least 2 metres from occupied buildings, site boundaries, process areas, other flammable liquid storage tanks and fixed ignition sources.
 For quantities greater than 1000 litres of petrol increased distances will be required and reference should be made to HS(G)51.

 The separation distance can be reduced if the building is constructed to a 30 minute fire-resisting standard.